 Contact Lenses are the initial therapy for the treatment of keratoconus and related corneal ectasias.
-There are many options of contact lenses that can be used.
-The choice of which contact lens is appropriate is based on the results of the contact lens evaluation.
+There are many options of contact lenses and the choice of which contact lens is appropriate is based on the contact lens evaluation.
 See Clinical Policy 1309.00 Medically Necessary Contact Lenses.